 Egg Retrieval Aftermath

-They were fertilize your eggs about four hours after the retrieval.
-By the next day you should get a call (or you should call) and ask for your ‘Fert Report’, this will tell you how many of your eggs fertilized successfully.
+They will fertilize your eggs about four hours after the retrieval.
+By the next day you should get a call (or you should call) and ask for your ‘Fertility Report’, this will tell you how many of your eggs fertilized successfully.
 Out of my 21 eggs retrieved, 12 fertilized.
 You should keep a daily log of your embryo development- this will help if you need to do IVF again.
 If they don’t call you, you call them!

-Intracytoplasmic sperm injection, originally this was only used for patients whose husbands had not great sperm quality.
+Intracytoplasmic sperm injection, originally this was only used for patients whose husbands didn’t have good sperm quality.
 Now, at least at my practice, this is the standard for all patients.
 Why?
 Well it appears that sometimes the egg has a hard shell (or something like that) and the sperm may have issues reaching it.
 So when they do ICSI the fertilization rate increases.
-The issue I had with ICSI is that the embryologist chooses the sperm and injects it into the egg.
+The issue I have with ICSI is that the embryologist chooses the sperm and injects it into the egg.
 So my egg can’t find it’s perfect match by itself.
 I mean what if the embryologist chooses the wrong sperm.
 I don’t know- lots of what ifs.
 But ICSI increases fertilization rates, and many success stories I hear involve ICSI.
 If you have or had issues with fertilization then this is definitely something you want to bring up with your doctor!